 One of the most dangerous weather events in the Midwestern and Southern United States, a tornado can form rapidly and leave an erratic and deadly path of destruction.
 Tornadoes kill 70 people and injure 1,500 more every year in the United States, according to the National Oceanic and Atmospheric Administration.

-People who live in areas where tornadoes occur frequently are accustomed to tornado warnings and know what to do in the event of an emergency, but what if you are on a road trip and in your car when a tornado hits?
+People who live in areas where tornadoes occur frequently are accustomed to tornado warnings and know what to do in the event of an emergency, but what if you are on a road trip and in your car when a tornado forms?

 Where and When Tornadoes Occur